 The mesmerizing Gothic splendor that is all of Carn Brea Castle in Redmouth attracts a number of enthusiasts.
 Originally intended as a chapel in the 14th century, then converted into a hunting lodge in the 18th century, the castle now serves as a private restaurant, offering diners a unique, culturally-enriching Cornish experience.
 What makes this architectural piece so captivating is the natural uncut boulder bases that add to its rustic appeal.

 Since not every country has castles, you might as well take advantage of the many fortresses Cornwall has to offer, including the Pendennis Castle in Falmouth.
 Upon the order of Henry VIII, Pendennis was built to act as a keep and gun platform, an artillery.
 Part of the greater strategic plan is to protect England from the advances of France and the Holy Roman Empire.
 This majestic artillery fort is now a tourist destination under the English Heritage.
 This is certainly a Cornish trip must-visit place.
+When visiting Falmouth, it’s best to stay in town in one of the hotels or rent a private home through Airbnb or a local letting agent.

 There are many other interesting buildings to add: the Museum of Witchcraft and Magic, the legendary by-the-sea Tintagel Castle (King Arthur’s supposed birthplace), and even manors like the National Trust’s Cotehele (the exemplar of romance novels’ beautifully-manicured English estates).
 If you have time, visit each of these interesting buildings.